christophe-lohr/recently-used/README.md

   `file ...`
 : Update or add file(s) in the list of Recently Used Files

-  `` no args
+  ` `
-: Display the list of Recently Used Files
+: Without args, display the list of Recently Used Files

 ## Notice